aicenter/simod/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 -->
+SiMoD is a simulation tool for Mobility-on-Demand (MoD) based on [AgentPolis](https://github.com/aicenter/agentpolis) traffic simulation framework.
+It lets you build your own MoD system at a location of your choice.
+It is lightweight, highly customizable and it can run simulations with tens of thousands of vehicles and passengers with ease.

+However, SiMoD is a tool for researchers and engineers familiar with computer science.
+If you want a production-ready simulation tool check for example [SUMO](https://www.eclipse.org/sumo/).

 # Quick Start Guide

 ## Data